Functional Observability, Structural Functional Observability and Optimal Sensor Placement: Preliminaries

 Submodular set functions in combinatorial optimization play a similar role to convex functions in continuous optimization \cite{T2016On}.
-It is known that a simple greedy heuristic can find near-optimal solutions to minimization of monotone decreasing supermodular functions (or maximization of monotone increasing submodular functions) with provable guarantees \cite{wolsey1982analysis}.
+It is known that a simple greedy heuristic can find near-optimal solutions to minimization of monotone decreasing supermodular functions with provable guarantees \cite{wolsey1982analysis}.